MileHacker Logo

 Documents

-• Passport: Valid for three months beyond your stay, issued within 10 years, two blank pages.
+• Passport: Valid for three months beyond your stay, not older THAN 10 years, two blank pages.

-• Return/Onward Ticket: Proof of your planned departure from the Schengen Area.
+• Return/Onward Ticket: Proof of your planned leaving the schengen Area.

 • Proof of Accommodation: Hotel bookings, rental agreements, or invitation letter.